-Marquette University Law School (MULaw) engaged SSRS to conduct the January-February Court Survey via the SSRS Opinion Panel among U.S. adults age 18 and older.
-Data collection was conducted from January 27 to February 6, 2025 among a sample of 1,018 respondents.
+Marquette University Law School (MULaw) engaged SSRS to conduct the May Court Survey via the SSRS Opinion Panel among U.S. adults age 18 and older.
+Data collection was conducted from May 5-15, 2025 among a sample of 1,004 respondents.

 The survey was conducted via web in English and data were weighted to represent the target population of U.S. adults ages 18 or older.
 Two weights were provided for this wave: Weight1 based on demographic variables, and Weight2 based on the same demographic variables plus 2024 Presidential Recalled Vote.
-The margin of sampling error for the entire sample using either Weight1 or Weight2 is ± 3.5 percentage points.
+The margin of sampling error for the entire sample using either Weight1 or Weight2 is ± 3.6 percentage points.